berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * Support  save_start, save_success, save_fail callback function specified in metadata so the programmer can easily change GUI state.

 * AutoSuggest: Set cursor and end of text input after selection has been made.
+[See selection range](https://www.endyourif.com/set-cursor-position-of-textarea-with-javascript/)

 * Modify Date parser to accept alternative input form and reform to desired format to support date picker.